liranh85/genetic-algorithm-library/README.md

 // (Define relevant functions to be used in the settings object)

 const settings = {
-  init, // [Function, optional] Will be called when genetic-lib has initialised and ready to start the simulation.
-Use this if you need to do some initialisation before starting the simulation seed, // [Function, required] Genetic function to create an entity mutate, // [Function, required] Genetic function to apply mutation to an entity crossover, // [Function, required] Genetic function to apply crossover to an entity fitness, // [Function, required] Genetic function to calculate the fitness of an entity notification, // [function, required] Called after every generation (unless specified otherwise in the `skip` setting) with the stats isFinished, // [Function, required] Called with the stats.
-Should return a Boolean, which is the result of the condition to end the simulation, e.g, `return stats.generation >= 500` onFinished, // [Function, required]
+  seed, // [Function, required] Genetic function to create an entity mutate, // [Function, required] Genetic function to apply mutation to an entity crossover, // [Function, required] Genetic function to apply crossover to an entity fitness, // [Function, required] Genetic function to calculate the fitness of an entity notification, // [function, required] Called after every generation (unless specified otherwise in the `skip` setting) with the stats isFinished, // [Function, required] Called with the stats.
+Should return a Boolean, which is the result of the condition to end the simulation, e.g, `return stats.generation >= 500` init, // [Function, optional] Will be called when genetic-lib has initialised and ready to start the simulation.
+Use this if you need to do some initialisation before starting the simulation onFinished, // [Function, optional] Will be called with the stats when the simulation has completed
   populationSize: 100
   mutationIterations: 1,
   skip: 5,